Evidence Based

 Drinking Red Wine During Pregnancy

 Is Drinking Red Wine During Pregnancy Safe?
-Photo: Prostock-studio/shutterstock
+Photo: Prostock-studio/Shutterstock

 According to a 2023 narrative review, the consequences of low to moderate alcohol consumption on the neurodevelopmental growth of the fetus remain unresolved.
 This type of research confuses the public by providing misleading information.
 For example, it does not consider the 2022 animal study that showed just one exposure to alcohol during a critical developmental phase of fetal growth interrupted cord blood supply, which may affect neurodevelopmental growth and impact cranial volume.